 Neyran Turan is an architect, and currently an assistant professor at Rice University's School of Architecture, and a partner at NEMESTUDIO, a research and design collaborative based in Houston.
 Turan's work draws on the relationship between geography and design to highlight their interaction for new aesthetic and political trajectories within architecture and urbanism.
-She is the founding chief-editor of the Harvard University Graduate School of Design’s (GSD) journal New Geographies, which focuses on contemporary issues of urbanism and architecture, and was the editor-in-chief of the first two volumes of the journal: New Geographies 0 (2008), and New Geographies: After Zero (2009).
-She received her PhD from Harvard University’s GSD, holds a master’s degree from Yale University’s School of Architecture, and a BArch from Istanbul Technical University.
+She is the founding chief-editor of the Harvard University Graduate School of Design's (GSD) journal New Geographies, which focuses on contemporary issues of urbanism and architecture, and was the editor-in-chief of the first two volumes of the journal: New Geographies 0 (2008), and New Geographies: After Zero (2009).
+She received her PhD from Harvard University's GSD, holds a master's degree from Yale University's School of Architecture, and a BArch from Istanbul Technical University.
 Turan's recent writings have been published in MONU (2014), MAS Context (2014), Architecture and Geography (Routledge, 2014), Conditions #13 (2014), Thinkspace Pamphlets #1: PAST FORWARD (2013), 20/20: Editorial Takes on Architectural Discourse (AA Publications, 2011), Landscapes of Development (Harvard University Press, 2013), Superlative City: Dubai and the Urban Condition in the Early Twenty-First Century (Harvard University Press, 2013), Megacities (Springer-Verlag, 2010), and ACSA: Flip Your Field (Chicago, 2010).
 Turan has also acted as the assistant editor for the book Joseph Lluis Sert: The Architect of Urban Design (with Hashim Sarkis and Eric Mumford, Yale University Press, 2008).
 She is currently completing a book manuscript, Geographic Istanbul: Episodes in the History of a City's Relationship with its Landscape.

 Copyright © 2008–2017 Graham Foundation.
 All rights reserved.